merciremi/remicodes/_drafts/refactoring-in-practice-1.md

 Our shameless-green version has a few benefits:
 - It's easy to read.
-- It's straighforward.
+- It's straightforward.
 - It's all in one place.

-A teammate could take a look at this, and instantly wrap their head around what's going on.
+A teammate could look at this piece of code and instantly understand it.

-But, I'd like to anticipate the moment I'll need to consume several topics.
-I'd like to move toward a **convention** that will allow my team to easily grasp the underlying semantic/structure of Kafka topic consumption.
+But I'd like to anticipate the moment I'll need to consume several topics and move toward a **convention** underlying the structure of Kafka topic consumption.

 ## Modeling the concept of `message`